 After I unexpectedly survived Polio, it became my family’s expectation that I would honor and work with Spirit.
 It was only much later, in adulthood, that my journey into shamanism began; that was more than forty years ago.
 In the years that followed I was graced with teachers from many traditions.
-Some of these teachers, like the late Amazonian shaman Ipupiara (Bernardo Peixoto) and the Andean shaman Clechia, have been greatly honored by their people, and some were controversial.
+Some of these teachers have become lifelong friends.
+Some, like the late Amazonian shaman Ipupiara (Bernardo Peixoto) and the Andean shaman and curandera Clechia Toscano have been greatly honored by their people, and others were controversial.
 Together they represent the wide range of approaches to shamanism, the good and the bad, and shamanic paths that seem beyond either.
 Each spent precious time with me, and helped to mold my vision, and I feel enormous gratitude to each.
-I deeply miss Ipu’s random late evening phone calls and constant encouragement.
+Even though he died in 2011, I still deeply miss Ipu’s random late evening phone calls and constant encouragement.

 As a Polio survivor I was also encouraged to pass as non-disabled.
 Passing for me proved to be an impossible task.
 From an early age I faced ridicule, bullying, and prejudice as both a disabled boy and as someone, although I am light-skinned, others perceived as Native.